More information

 The aims of our research are

-• to understand how epigenetic mechanisms contribute to the precise regulation of neocortex development
+• to elucidate the epigenetic regulation of human neocortex development

 • to identify and characterize gene regulatory regions that may have contributed to human brain evolution